dhaven/davidhaven-blog/content/projects/sr-stats/index.md

 | Web app | Feb, 2022 - Now |  Javascript | NextJS, Antlr4, MongoDB, graph.js | Tree parsing, grammar |

-## What is Star Realms?
-Star Realms is a fast-paced 2 player card game in which you construct a fleet of dangerous interstallar ships that you use to inflict damage on your oponent and reduce his life to 0 before he does the same to you.
+Star Realms is a fast-paced 2 player card game in which you construct a fleet of dangerous interstellar ships that you use to inflict damage on your oponent and reduce his life to 0 before he does the same to you.
 It's available on steam and as a mobile app.
 The Star Realms app doesn't provide any statistics once you have finished a game nor does it provide a history